canonical/ubuntu-pro-client/README.md

 # Make apt aware of the ESM source files
 sudo apt update
 # Generates ubuntu-advantage-tools messages that should be delivered to MOTD
-# This script is triggered by a systemd timer twice a day.
+# This script is triggered by the systemd timer 4 times a day.
 To test it, we need
 # to enforce that it was already executed.
 sudo systemctl start ua-timer.service
 # Force updating MOTD messages related to update-notifier
-/usr/lib/update-notifier/update-motd-updates-available --force
+sudo rm /var/lib/ubuntu-advantage/jobs-status.json
+sudo python3 /usr/lib/ubuntu-advantage/timer.py
 # Update MOTD and display the message
 run-parts /etc/update-motd.d/
 ```